Codex of Santa Catarina Ixtepeji: Background

 The scroll recounts the history of leadership and land ownership in that particular town in Mexico, and is believed by Marquette's Laura Matthew to have been written in both the local and Spanish languages because its purpose was to regularize land titles and ownership in the eyes of the bureaucracy of the Spanish Empire.
 The two dates (1691 and 1709 A.D.) inscribed on it, she believes, are the dates it was used as a visual aid in making a presentation to Imperial officials.

 Subsequent history of the Codex

 The Codex is believed by Zapotec language scholars Michel Oudijk and Sebastián van Doesburg to have been one of two documents from Santa Catarina Ixtepeji which were sold in the early 20th century; specifically, the one sold by a British consular official in Oaxaca named Rickards, a Mexican of Scottish descent, to a Californian mining engineer named A. E. Place.
 Place, it is now known, sold the Codex in 1917 to the American Geographical Society (AGS) for their library, at that time based in New York City.
 (In a 1917 letter to the AGS, Place wrote: "Were it not for the fact that I am forging into business here, after having lost nearly all my property in Mexico, I would not sell the map at any price.")

+Possible Existence of an Older Codex

+In 1984, German ethnologist Viola König began searching for a different, possibly older Codex de Ixtepeji.
+According to König, this document was reportedly made of leather and measured approximately six to eight meters in length and one meter in height.
+Her research was prompted by a 1956 publication by Rosendo Pérez García, who described the codex and tracked its movement from the community of Santa Catarina Ixtepeji to the city of Oaxaca between 1908 and 1911.
+According to Pérez García, the document was sold during that time for 35,000 pesos to a German consul and has since disappeared.

+This leather material would distinguish the lost codex from the surviving one, which is made of bark paper mounted on textile, a format typical of post-contact but indigenous Mesoamerican manuscripts.

+König was unable to locate the codex in Germany and learned during her fieldwork in Santa Catarina Ixtepeji that no written documents older than 1921 had been preserved locally.
+She further noted that multiple codices and lienzos once existed in various Mixtec, Zapotec, Chinantec, and Mixe communities of Oaxaca, sometimes containing overlapping or diverging content.
+This pattern suggests that the existence of more than one codex in Ixtepeji would not have been unusual.